Payload Plugins

 What's included

 • <DevToolbar />.
-A floating corner button on every page (admin included) that navigates the dev pages, toggles test versions, seeds, and reads diagnostics.
+A floating corner button on every page (admin included) that navigates the dev pages, toggles test versions and Next.js draft mode, seeds, and reads diagnostics.
 Stays open while you browse.
 Self-styled: no Tailwind, no CSS import, no isDev conditional.

 • GET /api/dev.
 A machine-readable snapshot: environment, installed plugins, seed status and counts, icon misses, font slots, mux readiness, per-collection doc counts.
 Point an AI agent here first.
 Browsers get redirected to /dev.